NeuroML-Lab/Visual-Stream-Modeling/README.md

 3. train, val and test splits - <brain_region>_splits_1257.pickle
 4. response sizes or number of voxels per subject - <brain_region>_resp_sizes_1257_filtered.npy

+There will be a seperate folder called 'images' with MS-COCO images used in the NSD experiments.

 ## Training

 In order to train response optimized models with visual input -